poseidon/typhoon/docs/fedora-coreos/bare-metal.md

     TFTP chainloading to modern boot firmware, like iPXE, avoids issues with old NICs and allows faster transfer protocols like HTTP to be used.

 !!! warning
     Compile iPXE from [source](https://github.com/ipxe/ipxe) with support for [HTTPS downloads](https://ipxe.org/crypto). iPXE's pre-built firmware binaries do not enable this.
-Fedora does not provide images over HTTP.
+Fedora CoreOS downloads are HTTPS-only.

 ## Terraform Setup